AAverin/create-android-project/readme.md

 Here are a few steps to take:

+0. Checkout the project and switch to the correct tag, deciding between `base`, `ci`, `common` and `deps`
-1. Prepare an isolated git patch that integrates your library
+1. Prepare all the changes needed to integrate your library
   - include your library into gradle dependencies
   - include R8/proguard rules update
+2. To make sure all binary files and created folders can be recreated generate patch with:
+    ```
+      git diff --binary --staged > staged.diff &&
+      git diff --binary > patch.diff
+    ```
-2. Put your patch into a correct folder so that engine could apply your patch correctly.
+2. Put your patches into a correct folder corresponding to the selected `tag` so that engine could apply your patch correctly.
 3. Make a PR with:
   - description of your library
   - new rules added to the CLI